-All App Developers must use the Shopify Billing API unless otherwise agreed to by Shopify in writing.
+Unless otherwise agreed to by Shopify in writing, if a Developer will create and issue charges to Merchants relating to the Merchants’ use or installation of the Developer’s Application, whether in the form of monthly subscription fees, cost-per-acquisition, cost-per-click, percentage commission or otherwise, Developer must use the Shopify Billing API.
 The Shopify Billing API includes software to help Developers manage billing charges to Merchants for use of Developer’s Applications.
-It is the Developer’s responsibility to obtain Merchant consent to be billed on a one-time, usage or recurring basis in compliance with applicable legal requirements and card network payment rules.
+It is the Developer’s responsibility to: (i) obtain Merchant consent to create and issue such charges and (ii) bill the Merchant in compliance with the Merchant Agreement, applicable legal requirements and card network payment rules.

 Subject to the terms and conditions of this Agreement, Shopify grants to Developer a worldwide, non-exclusive, royalty-free, non-transferable, non-sublicenseable, revocable and limited license during the term of this Agreement to use and make calls to the Shopify API to develop, implement and distribute Applications solely for use by Merchants in connection with the Services and solely in the manner described in the documentation contained in the Shopify API and in accordance with the terms and conditions of this Agreement.

-Shopify reserves the right to require you to install or update any and all software to continue using the Shopify API and the Service.
+Shopify reserves the right to require Developer to install or update any and all software to continue using the Shopify API and the Service.

 In order to use and access the Shopify API, Developer must obtain API credentials from Shopify (a “Token”) by registering for a Partner Account and agreeing to the terms of this Agreement.
 Developer may not share its Token with any third party, shall keep such Token and all login information secure and shall use the Token as Developer’s sole means of accessing the Shopify API.
 Developer’s access to a Token is in Shopify’s sole discretion.